Canine Connect

 Prototyping

-We conducted multiple test sessions with the same two dogs, Sandor and Nellie, to evaluate the button’s usability and effectiveness as a communication tool.
+We conducted multiple iterative test sessions with Sandor and Nellie over several days.
 The goal was to determine whether dogs could learn to use the button intentionally to gain attention.

 Throughout testing, I made iterative changes to support learning and usability:

-• Sound feedback: I tested versions with and without sound.
-Sound was retained because it reinforced learning, dogs used the audio cue as confirmation that their action had worked, which reduced random or excessive pressing.
+Sound feedback: I tested versions with and without sound.
+The dogs used the sound cue as a signal that the action worked, which reinforced learning and limited random pressing.

 Results